don-fink/NoteBook/README.md

 # NoteBook

 A lightweight, portable desktop notebook application for Windows built with PyQt5.
 Organize your notes in binders, sections, and pages with rich text editing.
+For Mac and Linux, see the CROSS_PLATFORM.md file in Docs.

 ![NoteBook Screenshot](screenshots/main_page.png)